Jump To Section:

 Many UTIs are self-limiting, meaning they will eventually resolve without specific treatment.
 In these cases, your body can successfully conquer the infection on its own.

 If you have recurrent UTIs, your symptoms may come and go, but that doesn’t necessarily mean your body is completely clearing the infection each time.
-If you suspect this is true of your own UTIs, you’ll be interested to read our explanation in the next section.
+If you suspect this is true of your own UTIs, you’ll be interested to read our section explaining chronic UTI vs. recurrent UTI.

 Despite many UTIs being self-limiting, antibiotics are prescribed to most females who show up at a doctor with confirmed symptoms of a urinary tract infection.